mila-aia/image_classification_simulation/README.md

 ### Models

-#### Simple CNN baseline from scratch:
+#### Models for end-to-end classification

-Simple image classification architecture that is a succession of convolutional layers and max pooling layers.
-It ends with a fully connected linear layer.
+* [Standard CNN baseline](/image_classification_simulation/models/classic_cnn_baseline.py): Classic CNN architecture consisting of a succession of convolutional & pooling layers and ending with 3 fully connected linear layers.
+It includes batch normalization and dropout layers for regularization.
-* Implemented in the _ClassicCNN_ class.

-#### ResNet baseline with transfer learning:

-Pre-trained ResNet18 architecture that is fine-tuned on a new task (dataset).
+* [ResNet baseline](/image_classification_simulation/models/resnet_baseline.py): Pre-trained ResNet18 architecture that can be fine-tuned (transfer learning) for downstream classification tasks on new image datasets.
-* Implemented in the _ResNet_ class.

-#### Vision transformer (ViT) baseline with transfer learning:

-Pre-trained ViT for image classification from HuggingFace, that is fine-tuned on a new task (dataset).
+* [Vision Transformer baseline](/image_classification_simulation/models/vit_baseline.py): Pre-trained Vision Transformer (ViT) architecture from HuggingFace that can be fine-tuned (transfer learning) for downstream classification tasks on new image datasets.

-#### Few shot learning

-#### Clustering on top of representation learning
+#### Models for representation learning

+* [Convolutional autoencoder baseline](/image_classification_simulation/models/autoencoder_baseline.py): Convolutional autoencoder (AE) architecture that can be used to learn compact hidden features/representations of the data.
+The bottleneck of the model can be used for subsequent tasks such as image clustering.

+#### Models for few shot learning (FSL)

+* [Prototypical Networks](/image_classification_simulation/models/protonet.py): FSL model that uses feature representations of the images (these representations can come from the trained classification models previously presented) to assign them to a class (method based on distance between the class prototypes and the representation embeddings of the input images).

+#### Models for image clustering

+* [Clustering](/image_classification_simulation/models/clustering_tools.py): unsupervised clustering (using K-Means or BIRCH algorithms) that creates class clusters of the data by using learned feaures/representations from a backbone (which can be any of the classification models previously presented).

 ## Running the code

-### Run the tests
-Just run (from the root folder):

-    pytest

 ### Run the code/examples.
 Note that the code should already compile at this point.